 5 x $3,000 = $15,000

-The key to this method is factoring in the amount of money required to manage the investment, even if you plan on managing it yourself.
-You should always value a company as if it were a completely passive investment.
+The key to this method is factoring in the amount of money required to manage the business, even if you plan on managing it yourself.
+You should always value a company as if you were not working in it.
 Subtract out the cost of hiring someone to run it for you.
 Otherwise, you’re just buying a job, and you can get those for free.

 20 machines = 10 hours of work per month